-- 1. On the up.time tool bar, click Services. - 2.
-In the Tree panel, click View Topological Dependencies.

-The subpanel displays the following dependency information:

-- name of the parent

-- the number of dependent hosts

-- the number of dependent groups (if any)
+- 1. On the up.time tool bar, click Services . - 2.
+In the Tree panel, click View Topological Dependencies . - The subpanel displays the following dependency information: • name of the parent - the number of dependent hosts - the number of dependent roots the number of dependent groups (if any)